-Home to a unique array of vegetation and wildlife, much of which developed during the country’s prolonged isolation.
-New Zealand was one of the last sizeable territories suitable for habitation to be populated and settled.
-Consequently, almost ninety per cent of the indigenous plants are particular to these shores.
-Today, dense 'bush' survives only in the national parks and areas unsuitable for settlement.
-Aside from the bat, there are no mammals native to the islands and such a lack of predators was essential to the evolution of several flightless bird species.
-The most renowned of which is the shy, long-beaked Kiwi but the kakapo, takahe, weka and penguin can also be found on these alluring shores.
+It was one of the last sizeable territories suitable for habitation to be populated and settled.
+Consequently, New Zealand is home to a unique array of vegetation and wildlife.
+Much of this developed during the country’s prolonged isolation.
+Almost ninety per cent of the indigenous plants are unique to the country.
+Aside from the bat, no mammals are native to these islands.
+Such a lack of predators was essential to the evolution of several flightless bird species.
+The shy, long-beaked Kiwi being the most renowned but the kakapo, takahe, weka and penguin can also be found traipsing around these alluring shores.

 Photographing New Zealand

-As part of the ring of fire, naturally wedged between the above points are such sights as the Taupō volcanic zone, home to the twin cones of Ngauruhoe and Ruapehu.
-Whakaari (White Island) in the bay of plenty is a sight to behold but currently off-limits due to significant recent activity.
-(2019) Meanwhile, the colossal Mount Taranaki (Egmont) is a dormant and much more accessible peak.
+As part of the ring of fire, naturally wedged between the above points are a number of Volcanic treats.
+Such sights as the Taupō volcanic zone, home to the surreal twin cones of Ngauruhoe and Ruapehu.
+Add to this the breathtaking Whakaari (White Island) in the bay of plenty.
+At the time of writing (2019) however Whakaari is off-limits due to significant seismic activity.
+Top it off with a mooch down to the south-west corner of the north island to witness the grandeur of Mount Taranaki (Egmont).
+This colossal is a dormant and much more accessible peak.

 Completely Useless Facts about New Zealand